 The next big thing is time and place – and who do you communicate with?
 The mission statement is number one here too.
 Communicate with people, in a time and place that can help in your goals.
 If health is in your mission, communicating to help others can fall under your umbrella too.
 Similarly, you need to put your antennae up, and be alert for messages that may affect you – especially those that involve your main goals.
 Who we talk to, and where and when, may seems obvious to you.
 We communicate in our comfort zone.
 Sometimes we need to step out of this and push our courage.
 If you have a good message, you should be able to take it anywhere.
 Pay attention when it seems to matter most to you, and jump in when you have your ideas well-formulated.
 How others understand your message, and also how you interpret information – can have a direct impact on your confidence, and your success in achieving your goals.
 Keep it simple.
 Look for answers and messages that are clear and useful.
 It also seems to help to look for ideas that are easy to memorize.
 Above all: Find inspiration!
 This will often help determine how our most important communications will develop.

 Communication is part of goal-pursuit that can involve a person and her or his contacts.
 A calm, optimistic approach is often more effective than a frantic or gloomy approach.
 To find the inspiration to move forward, and express yourself: You just need to find your motivation and mission.
 The rest will just play out, while you steer your own way.
 There are some easy ways to have yourself noticed nowadays.
 When the internet can reach almost anyone – communication can be a very easy to access, powerful way of achieving goals.
 It is important to take care, but when you have a clear message in your goals – push your courage.
-As far as improving mental health – in my opinion, goal achievement and confident communications help improve stability.
+As far as improving mental and physical health – in my opinion, goal achievement and confident communications help improve stability.
 As part of a healthy lifestyle, decent communications and managed goal-pursuit can definitely help maintain and improve your quality of life.
 Be brave.
 If you have a good message, sharing it can make a world of difference.